-Common App for transfer simplifies the process of applying to member colleges.
+Common App for transfer simplifies the process.
 You start by selecting the programs you wish to apply to, then you submit one application that includes all necessary materials.
-Once received by Common App for transfer, your application and materials are transmitted to all of your selected programs.
-Click here to start your application.
+Once received by Common App for transfer, your application and materials are submitted to all of your selected programs.

 - Get acquainted with the system.
-After creating your Common App for transfer account, the first thing you should do is get acquainted with the application and all the information you can find there.
+After creating your Common App for transfer account, the first thing you should do is review the application and all the information you can find there.

-- Learn about Recommenders.
+- Learn about recommenders.
 Each college or university determines whether they require a recommender to submit a letter of recommendation on your behalf.
 Check with your program to determine their recommendation requirements.

 - Stay on top of deadlines.
 On the Submit Application page, you can sort your programs by deadline so you can prioritize and organize your work.